mfikes/shrimp/README.md

 The Goby project is reused by simply importing it as a Git submodule, along with a few symbolic links to the relevant iOS and ClojureScript artifacts from Goby so that they appear in the right place.

+This project illustrates how UIKit elements are injected into ClojureScript and how Objective-C protocols such as `TableViewDataSource` are implemented.
+It also shows how CoreData can be used, injecting (mutable) CoreData objects into ClojureScript.

 Running
 =======